 Build Your Future In The Trades

-At Women Building Futures, we frequently see women who feel stuck and are looking for new opportunities in life.
+At Women Building Futures, we offer industry recognized training and affordable housing for women looking to enter the construction, maintenance and driving industries.
+We frequently see women who feel stuck and are looking for new opportunities in life.
 We want you to know that the trades are a place where women succeed every day.
 And it’s happening more and more.
 You’re not alone.
 You can gain the independence you’re looking for in your life right here.
-We’ll help.
+We can help.

 You Got This

 “You’re not good enough,” was the common message Cora Lee was told while she was growing up.
 And, amidst dreaming of a brighter future, it was something she heard well into adulthood.

 Now a single mother of two bright, beautiful daughters, and a successful pipefitter, Cora Lee sat down with Women Building Futures on a beautiful autumn day to talk about her journey from “not good enough” to the confident woman we’re fortunate enough to feature in our You Got This campaign.

 Cora Lee’s story is one of self-made success.
 But it’s also one of bravery in the face of seemingly insurmountable obstacles that, one by one, she overcame to find herself and her path forward.

 I’m the kind of person who needs to continuously grow.
 I never knew about the trades—I heard people talking about them, but I never understood what they were.
 And nobody would ever tell me.
 So looking back, it was really difficult.
 At the time, there wasn’t as much exposure to opportunities.
 I just needed somebody to give me a chance.